-When you go to official Raspberry PI OS download page you can note that OS name includes version identification.
+When you go to the official Raspberry PI OS download page you can note that the OS name includes version identification.
 You can find these 3 available download options for Raspberry PI OS:

 - Lite version, which is the smaller one to download

 - OS with desktop version, which is a larger file to download compared to Lite one

 - OS with desktop and recommended software version, which is the largest file.

 Raspberry PI OS Lite is a minimal operating system.
 It fits the needs of a very light OS with a minimal set of packages.
 It is suggested only for experienced people able to use ssh connections and remote management with a Command Line Interface (CLI), without Graphical interfaces or Desktop Environment.
 You can figure the Lite version as a Server Operating System.
 In this version, you will need to type in Linux commands to control Raspberry PI services.

 For this reason, the Lite version requires a very low amount of RAM and CPU usage.